universedocs/Universe-Docs/README.md

 Required developers please contact me kumar.muthaiah@yahoo.com

-Development policies:
-1. Really human friendly
-2. Not profit only oriented
-3. Don't obey few to spoil whole humanity
-4. Need to benefit all humanity and not few
-5. Need to be done slow and not fast

 Other repositories needed to run this project:
 1. Universe Docs Brain
 2. Universe Docs Web